IUDataStructuresCourse/course-web-page-spring-2024/index.md

 **Late Policy**

+This policy applies to labs, projects, textbook exercises, and quizzes.
+For quizzes, you can do a make-up quiz during office hours.
+This policy does not apply to the midterm and final exam.
+When you complete something late, there is a 10% deduction to its grade.

 100% | before 1st deadline
 90%  | before 2nd deadline (one week after 1st)
 0%   | after  2nd deadline

 **Bias-Based Incident Reporting.**